mstksg/inCode/copy/entries/five-point-haskell-1.md

 ```

 However, somewhere down the line, someone is going to call `clearTestEnv`
-_deep_ inside a function inside a function inside a function called inside a
+_deep_ inside a function inside a function inside a function, which itself is
-call to the prod database.
+called against the prod database.
 I guarantee it.

 To ensure this never happens, we can use closed phantom types using
 `DataKinds`: